ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/migration/client-api/client-breaking-changes.markdown

 {NOTE: }
 Note that the validation of the collection name string will be forced only during the creation of a **new** index.
-Updating an existing index with a collection name expression instead of a string will not work, but will not be checked either and an exception will not be generated.
+An attempt to update an existing index with a collection name expression rather than a string will fail but the failure will remain unnoticed and an exception will not be thrown.
 {NOTE/}

 {PANEL/}